adamghill/coltrane/docs/source/index.md

 # Introduction

-`coltrane` is a [**Dynamic Site Generator**](index.md#-what-is-a-dynamic-site-generator).
-It can be used as a self-contained app for content sites, as a third-party app in a `Django` project to render `markdown` files, or to build a static HTML website.
+`coltrane` can be used as a self-contained app framework for content sites, as a third-party app in a `Django` project to render `markdown` files, or as a static site builder. 🎵

 ## ⭐ Features